-Manufacturing PMI in the United States averaged 53.45 points from 2012 until 2021, reaching an all time high of 60.50 points in April of 2021 and a record low of 36.10 points in April of 2020.
+Manufacturing PMI in the United States averaged 53.83 points from 2012 until 2023, reaching an all time high of 63.40 points in July of 2021 and a record low of 36.10 points in April of 2020.
 This page provides the latest reported value for - United States Manufacturing PMI - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-United States Manufacturing PMI - data, historical chart, forecasts and calendar of releases - was last updated on May of 2021.
+United States Manufacturing PMI - data, historical chart, forecasts and calendar of releases - was last updated on February of 2023.

 Manufacturing PMI in the United States is expected to be 49.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.